Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 **What story does your data tell?**

->The main story the data tells is that members have set schedules, as seen timestamps on weekdays chart.
+>The main story the data tells is that members have set schedules, as seen in timestamps on the weekday chart.
 Those timestamps point out that members use the bikes for routine activities, like going to work.
-Average time Chart also point out that they have less riding time, because they have a set route to take.
+The average time Chart also point out that they have less riding time because they have a set route to take.

 **How do your findings relate to your original question?**
->The findings build a profile for members, relating to "Find the keys differences between casuals and annual riders", also knowing why they use the bikes helps to find "How digital media could influence them".
+>The findings build a profile for members, relating to "Find the key differences between casuals and annual riders", also knowing why they use the bikes helps to find "How digital media could influence them".

 **Who is your stakeholders?
 What is the best way to communicate with them?**